-The former range of shore plover is poorly known.
+The former range of tūturuatu is poorly known.
 The first recorded sightings of the birds by Europeans were in Dusky and Queen Charlotte Sounds on Cook’s second voyage, and at river mouths in Otago by early settlers.
 They were also reported on mudflats and sandspits around the North Island, however this may have been a case of mistaken identity.

-By the 1870s. cats and Norways rats caused the shore plover to vanish from mainland coasts.
+By the 1870s, introduced predators like cats and Norway rats caused tūturuatu to vanish from mainland coasts.

 For more than 100 years, Rangatira/Hokorereoro in the Chatham Islands had the only known population of around 120 birds.
-The current (2017) wild population is around 240 birds, more than half of which are in the Chatham Islands.
+More than half the current (2021) wild population of around 250 are in the Chatham Islands.